Jokmonsimon/MobileFlashcards/README.md

 ## Acknowledgement

-This project was made possible from the work [Gary Vladimir Núñez López](https://github.com/gary-vladimir/Mobile-Flashcards.git).
+This project was made possible from the work [Gary Vladimir Nunez Lopez](https://github.com/gary-vladimir/Mobile-Flashcards.git).
 Special thank for the guidance and support rendered to make this project a success.

 ## Installation

-Clone this repository and run
+Clone this repository by running

 ```bash
 git clone https://github.com/Jokmonsimon/MobileFlashcards.git
 ```

-## Install packages

 `cd` to project directory and run